VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ## Rebuilding the read models

 During the migration from V2 to V3, one of the steps we must perform is to rebuild the **DraftOrder** and **PricedOrder** view models by replaying events from the event log to populate the new V3 read-model tables.
 We can do this asynchronously.
 However, at some point in time, we need to start sending events from the live application to these read models.
-Furthermore, we need to keep both the V2 and V3 versions of these read models up to date until the migration process is complete because the V2 front-end web role will need the V2 read model data to be available until we switch to the V3 front-end web role.
-At the point that we switch to the V3 front-end, we must ensure that the V3 read-models are completely up to date.
+Furthermore, we need to keep both the V2 and V3 versions of these read models up to date until the migration process is complete because the V2 front-end web role will need the V2 read-model data to be available until we switch to the V3 front-end web role.
+At the point at which we switch to the V3 front end, we must ensure that the V3 read models are completely up to date.

-To handle keeping these read models up to date, we created an ad-hoc processor as a Windows Azure worker role that runs just while the migration is taking place.
-See the **MigrationToV3** project in the **Conference** solution for more details.
-The steps that this processor performs are:
+To keep these read models up to date, we created an ad-hoc processor as a Windows Azure worker role that runs just while the migration is taking place.
+See the MigrationToV3 project in the Conference solution for more details.
+The steps that this processor performs are to:

 * Create a new set of topic subscriptions that will receive the live events that will be used to populate the new V3 read models.
 These